- T 020 8769 7409

 - E firstname.lastname@example.org

-Craniosacral Therapy at the Leigham Practice is given by Sergi Casals, who is a Craniosacral Therapist, a Masters Level Osteopath twice awarded Best Academic Performance from the British School of Osteopathy, and an experienced HCPC Registered Physiotherapist.
-Sergi practices Biodynamic Craniosacral Therapy, which implies the therapist uses light touch to effectively listen to the state of the tissues and fluids of the body so as to support shifts that can positively affect the body, mind and spirit as a whole.
+Sergi practices Biodynamic Craniosacral Therapy, which implies the therapist uses light touch to feel the state of the tissues and fluids of the body to support shifts that can positively affect the body, mind, and spirit.

 People who have experienced Craniosacral Therapy have used words such as a sense of relief, relaxation, embodiment, stillness, comforting warmth, inner peace, feeling alive and present, as well as feeling whole again.

 Craniosacral Therapy can be considered for acute problems ranging from headaches, shoulder injuries and spinal problems to chronic long-standing issues or even emotional stresses, such as the need for ongoing support with busy lives or help to meet one’s life challenges.